 Keeping it Loose

 Due to changes in processing requirements, recyclables can no longer be disposed of in plastic bags.
-As part of this change and our effort to Recycle Right at Carolina, we will not be passing out plastic bags in the tailgate lots this year.
-Additionally, we are making operational changes to our post-game cleanup efforts in Kenan Stadium to ensure that recyclables are un-bagged (loose) when they reach the processing facility.
+We have made operational changes to our post-game cleanup efforts in Kenan Stadium to ensure that recyclables are un-bagged (loose) when they reach the processing facility.

-- For all other lots we encourage you to take home any recyclable materials brought with you on game day.
+- Due to limited staff capacity, for the 2021 season, all lots will be carry in, carry out.
+This means we encourage you to take home any recyclable materials brought with you on game day.
 To recycle right at home, remember to keep it loose and remove recyclables from bags there, too.

 Regardless of where you choose to recycle, we encourage you to Recycle Right and Keep It Loose!
 That means no plastic bags, no paper or plastic cups, and no food!